LindaNSIP/usecases/README.md

 		* Choose master (alpha) or release (released version)
 		* Run update.sh to build files
 		* Commit new files back to dist/
+		* Automatic generate diff (from master to release for now)
 * File Formats
 	* Original Partials
 		* Standard Markdown